-(f) Cash and cash equivalents
+(e) Cash and cash equivalents

-For the purpose of the Statement of Cash Flows, cash and cash equivalents, in the Statement of Financial Position comprise cash on hand, demand deposits, short term deposits in banks and short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, net of outstanding bank overdrafts when applicable.
+For the purpose of the Statement of Cash Flows and the Statement of Financial Position, cash and cash equivalents comprise of cash on hand, demand deposits, short term deposits in banks and short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 The net position of all Fund transactions undertaken by the Bendigo and Adelaide Bank is settled daily in arrears via the treasury settlement account.

-(g) Income
+(f) Income